flipacholas/Architecture-of-consoles/articles/super-nintendo.Rmd.md

 ## Games

 To be blunt, the main program is written in plain **65816 assembly** and the music driver is written in **SPC700 assembly**.
-Needless to say, you won't find any of the commodities available on 21st-century equipment.
+Needless to say, you won't find any of the comforts available on 21st-century equipment.

 There were, however, some tools distributed by Nintendo, Intelligent Systems and Ricoh to make life easier for programmers, these included [@games-sdk]: